SourceMation/charts/charts/example-chart/README.md

 Soloution:

-1. Skip the operator's depthyment

-OR

-2. If do not have cert-manager installed, just clean resources
+1. Skip the operator's depthyment or if do not have cert-manager installed, just clean resources

 ```bash
 kubectl get crd -o name | grep -i cert-manager | xargs kubectl delete